Ex-racehorse rehoming scheme

-No information is hidden from pospective loaners.
-We are honest about past injuries or conditions and any little quirks our horses may have.
+- No information is hidden from prospective loaners, we are honest about past injuries or conditions and any little quirks our horses may have.

-- All horses are matched very carefully with propective loaners to ensure the needs of both are met in terms of ability, and requirements.
+- All horses are matched very carefully with prospective loaners to ensure the needs of both are met in terms of ability, and requirements.

 - TRC loaners can access support and advice from the TRC at any time.

 - We understand that peoples circumstances change and they may not be able to keep the horse.
 Should the need arise, whatever the reason, horses can be returned to the TRC where they will be found appropriate new homes.